 The Indigenous Artist in Residence program is an opportunity for a local artist to work with the City and bring an Indigenous artistic presence to Victoria.

-Coast Salish artist Dylan Thomas (Qwul’thilum) is the City’s second Indigenous Artist in Residence.
+Coast Salish artist Dylan Thomas (Qwul’thilum) was the City’s second Indigenous Artist in Residence.
 He was selected based on his skilled artistry, his dedication to understanding his culture and sharing that knowledge with others.

 Thomas’ passion for Coast Salish art started at an early age.
 As he developed his craft, he was mentored by established artists including the late Delmar Johnnie and Rande Cook.
 His practice is influenced by Vajrayana Buddhist mandalas, Celtic knots and other ancient geometric art traditions.